The 8th Wonder of the World: Stern King Kong Tutorial

 The three main types of skill shots on Stern’s King Kong send the ball to the left inlanes / outlane, the spider pit targets, or the river lane (with one hidden skill shot requiring a reflex flip up the cliffs ramp).
 Each unique skill shot scored in a game lights the gong to collect a KING KONG letter, and ball save is added for each skill shot.
 Skill shots are also used in the Deadeye mode after scoring enough KING KONG letters.

-Due to the importance of skill shots on this machine, it might be a good idea to memorize the plunger strength required to hit each skill shot to guarantee that you can hit the inlane or spider pit skill shots reliably.
+Due to the importance of skill shots on this machine, both at the start of balls and during the Deadeye mode, it might be a good idea to memorize the plunger strength required to hit each skill shot to guarantee that you can hit the inlane or spider pit skill shots reliably.

 Island Scenes